xkmato/XForm2RapidproFlow/README.md

 ## Work in progress..

-* Run tests the djano way
+* Run tests the django way
 * To convert a very simple ODK XForm `api.from_xform(xml_file)` and that is all